A 36-year-old woman was shot and killed by police in Johns Creek Saturday morning, officials said.

 Police tried using a Taser and non-lethal weapons, according to the GBI, but when Said wouldn’t drop a knife, two officers fired their service weapons.

 Said died Saturday at Emory Johns Creek Hospital.

-Edward Ahmed Mitchell, a spokesman with the Georgia chapter of the Council on American-Islamic Relations, said Said’s family called 911 to get help for the woman during a mental health crisis.
+Edward Ahmed Mitchell, the executive director of the Georgia chapter of the Council on American-Islamic Relations, said Said’s family called 911 to get help for the woman during a mental health crisis.
 An older sister said Said had suffered from bipolar disorder and other mental illness for eight years.